 Stansted–Dublin (DUB) on Ryanair: Easter bank holiday is around £65–85 one-way.
 April 7 onwards drops back to £22–38 one-way — close to its everyday pricing.

-The week of April 7–13 is genuinely one of the most underrated travel windows in the UK calendar.
+The week of April 7–13 is one of the most underrated travel windows in the UK calendar.
 Weather across southern Europe is excellent — Malaga averages 20°C, Lisbon 19°C, Seville 22°C — and the Easter tourist crowds have thinned significantly.

 Lisbon (LIS) from Gatwick, April 8–12: easyJet fares around £55–70 one-way.
 Mid-April in Lisbon is the sweet spot: 18–20°C, very little rain, the Easter rush gone.
 Return April 12 (Sunday) is around £50–65 one-way — much softer than Easter Sunday pricing.